William Speer (minister): Personal life

 He married Cornelia Brackenridge from Allegheny, Pennsylvania, on May 7, 1846.
 Although he had three other ministry opportunities, they heeded the call to China from the Presbyterian Board of Foreign Missions and sailed from New York on July 20, 1846, to the Pearl River Delta in southern China.
 En route, Cornelia Speer suffered hemorrhages from the lungs; they landed at Macao on December 26, 1846.
 After losing his wife and baby in Macao in 1847 and after learning the language (Cantonese) and laboring under adverse conditions in Canton, William Speer was beset with disorders of the liver and digestive organs and was sent back, courtesy of Captain Abbott of the Carrington, arriving in New York on March 29, 1850.

 Back in western Pennsylvania as an agent of the Board of Education, Speer regained his health and married Elizabeth Breading Ewing from Washington, Pennsylvania on April 20, 1852.
 On October 5, 1852, he and his wife sailed from New York to Panama, crossing the Isthmus by rail, boat, and mule pack; they arrived in San Francisco on November 6, 1852.

 In San Francisco, they had three children.
-Exhausted from campaigning against oppression of the Chinese all day and often much of the night, Speer sought rest by visiting Rev. W. A. Scott in Mariposa (October 1955) and then a longer visit to Hawaii (April-September 1856), where he also preached in Cantonese to the Chinese there.
-In spring 1857 he and his young family left California for a furlough in the East, hoping to return and resume his work; but after more than a year, he resigned from California, compelled by the progress of disease in his lungs, which he ascribed "to error and imprudence in overtaxing bodily strength".
+Exhausted from campaigning against oppression of the Chinese all day and often much of the night, Speer sought rest in Mariposa visiting Rev. W. A. Scott (October 1955) and then in Hawaii (April–September 1856), a longer stay where he preached in Cantonese to the Chinese there.
+In summer 1857 he and his young family left California for a furlough in the East, hoping to return and resume his work; but after more than a year, he resigned from California, compelled by the progress of disease in his lungs, which he ascribed "to error and imprudence in overtaxing bodily strength".

 In the Midwest, two children born to Rev. William and Elizabeth in 1860 and 1863 died in 1863.
 Their last child, Breading Speer, was born in 1865 in Minnesota.